 Sydney to Hobart Campaign

-The world famous 628 mile Sydney Hobart Race is renowned for being the Everest of amateur yacht racing.
-Each year around 130 yachts come together to do battle with the competition and with the elements.
+The world-famous 628-mile Sydney to Hobart Yacht Race is renowned for being the Everest of amateur yacht racing.
+Each year, around 130 yachts come together to do battle with the competition and with the elements.
+Completing a Sydney to Hobart race ticks a big box on your sailing resume.

 The key to success in an event like this is preparation and teamwork, and the Flying Fish campaign is designed to ensure that the crew and the boat are fully prepared for the challenge.